-When everything is Kawaii, when Kawaii becomes more usual than the ordinary, the entire concept seems to loose its meaning.
-That being said, this is just a confused whimper from a slightly lost Husky in a stranger land.
+When everything is Kawaii, when Kawaii becomes more usual than the ordinary, the entire concept seems to lose its meaning.
+That being said, this is just a confused whimper from a stranger Husky in a strange land.

-Today is the 19th of May 2020.
-I have spent little over a year in Japan in my life, in total.
+So far, I have only lived a year and a half in Japan.
 Maybe I will revisit this blog post in a year to review what more I have learned.
 Perhaps I will achieve some Kawaii enlightenment.
 Maybe I will finally understand when Kawaii means «thank you for peeling the potatoes», and when it means «I like you».

 Japan Powered: What is Kawaii?